akara/activator-squbs-orch-scala/docs/squbs training.md

      }
    ```

    **Note**: If we are called by an `ask` or `?`, then we can send a `akka.actor.Status.Failure` as the response to indicate the failure.
 This will cause the Future held as part of the ask to fail.
-Since the Orchestrator is usually called with `?`, the best path of error handling is actually
+Since the Orchestrator is usually called with `?`, the best path of error handling is actually using this `akka.actor.Status.Failure` message type.

 8. Expect initial orchestration request.
 This code is to be put ahead of the orchestration function in the ContentOrchestrator class.